section 8

 4. Apply to the county court.
 If the tenant does not leave, you must issue possession proceedings.
 You cannot change the locks or take matters into your own hands.

 5. Attend the hearing.
 Be prepared to present evidence that your intention to occupy is genuine.
-The court must grant possession if you satisfy the ground, but it will want to be satisfied that the claim is not a pretext.
+Under Section 8(1) of the Housing Act 1988, Ground 1A is mandatory: if you satisfy the ground, the court must grant possession.

 What Evidence Do You Need?

 The court will look at whether your stated intention to move in (or to house a family member) is genuine.
+According to the statutory framework and guidance from Shelter, statute does not mandate specific evidence types; courts apply common law principles of genuineness, as established in Housing Act case law.
 This is where many landlords fall down — not because they are being dishonest, but because they fail to document their plans adequately.

 Evidence That Strengthens Your Case